spack/spack-tutorial/tutorial_environments.rst

 Building in environments
 ------------------------

-Activated environments allow you to invoke any programs installed in them as if they were installed on the system.
-In this section we will take advantage of that feature.
+*Activated environments allow you to invoke any programs installed in them as if they were installed on the system.*

 Suppose you want to compile some MPI programs.
 We have an MPI implementation installed in our ``myproject2`` environment, so